goharbor/website/docs/install-config/configure-https.md

 1. Use the `v3.ext` file to generate a certificate for your Harbor host.

-    Replace the `yourdomain.com` in the CRS and CRT file names with the Harbor host name.
+    Replace the `yourdomain.com` in the CSR and CRT file names with the Harbor host name.

     ```sh
     openssl x509 -req -sha512 -days 3650 \